openrewrite/rewrite-docs/reference/recipes/java/spring/boot3/springbatch4to5migration.md

-# Migrate to Spring Batch 4.3 from Spring Batch 5.0
+# Migrate to Spring Batch 5.0 from 4.3

 **org.openrewrite.java.spring.boot3.SpringBatch4To5Migration**
-_Migrate applications built on Spring Batch 4.3 to the latest Spring Batch 2.3 release._
+_Migrate applications built on Spring Batch 4.3 to the latest Spring Batch 5.0 release._

 ### Tags